faranakR/Finite-Diff-Convergence/README.md

 # Finite Difference Methods and Convergence Analysis

-This repository contains numerical implementations and analysis of Finite Difference Methods (FDM) for Partial Differential Equations.
+This repository contains numerical implementations and analysis of Explicit-Central-Differencing and Cranck-Nicolson for PDEs.

 ## Contents